Chipcord/chipcord.github.io/README.md

   h1, h2, h3, h4, h5, h6 {
     border-bottom: none !important; /* Removes underline */
     margin-bottom: 0; /* Adjust spacing if needed */
   }

+  /* Make the "Hi, I'm Chip" and the text below the same color as the links */ h1, p {
+    color: #D4D4D4; /* Set to the same color as links */ }
 </style>